JustinWoodring/justinwoodring-site/content/blog/understanding-quantum-phase-kickback/index.md

 ![An animated GIF of quantum phase kickback on Quirk](./quantum-phase-kickback.gif)

 ## Why is Quantum Phase Kickback important?
-Quantum Phase Kickback is important in various algorithm's such as Grover's because it represents a way to mark particular qubits without changing their collapse probabilty in the Z basis, that is |0> and |1>.
+Quantum Phase Kickback is important in various algorithms such as Grover's because it represents a way to mark particular qubits without changing their collapse probabilty in the Z basis, that is |0> and |1>.
 This is useful because under various rotation circumstances, or if measuring in different bases, such as |i> and |-i> or |-> and |+>,